KobyEthan/MERN-chat-app/README.md

 ## Please Note:
-This Project is not done, I am working on getting the notificatoins to persist in the database.
-If you'd like to see the project so far, here are the steps:
+This Project is not done, I am working on some bugs and polishing it up.
+If you'd like to see where I'm at, here are the steps:
 ## Run Locally

 Clone the project